ialmi/training_GitHub/README.md

 For this we will use *GitBash* or *Command Prompt*.

-## How to navigate to your folder in bash:
+## How to navigate to your folder in CLI:
 - `cd` stands for `change directory`
 - with `cd <path\to\folder>` you can navigate to the folder you specified
 - `cd` will take you to the root folder